stahlleiton/cms-das-pre-exercises/setup.md

 If you already have used Mattermost at CERN, please know that when you click direct links to channels (as you will find below) that are within the CMSDAS@CERN 2023 team, you **may** be redirected to the last Mattermost team you used.
 If this happens, remember to click the [signup link to join the CMSDAS@CERN 2023 team](https://mattermost.web.cern.ch/signup_user_complete/?id=4bfb4547abnwjfq3kn6uk4ms5h&md=link&sbr=su) to switch to the correct team from which you should be able to see the individual channels.
 If that still doesn't work, remove all cookies associated with cern.ch and restart your browser.

 The [Pre-exercises channel](https://mattermost.web.cern.ch/cmsdascern2023/channels/pre-exercises) will be available once you join or switch to the CMSDAS@DAS 2023 team!
+You can find it by clicking the plus symbol next to the team name, choosing "Browse Channels", and selecting "Pre-exercises".

 Note that you can access Mattermost via browser or you can download the corresponding application running standalone on your laptop or smartphone.
+You can find the installation instructions [here](https://docs.mattermost.com/install/desktop-app-install.html).
 The laptop application does not work with CERN certificate login.

+As you proceed with the pre-exercises, please don't hesitate to use this channel to have any questions or clarifications, or share useful tips with other participants!

 ## Support email